Kitware/trame/docs/content/docs/tutorial-vtk.md

 from trame.html import vtk, vuetify
 ```

-This provides us access to Trame's helper functions for vtk and vuetify.
+This provides us access to trame's helper functions for vtk and vuetify.

 **Next**, we will need to import the required objects from vtk.
 We will visualize a simple cone in this example so we will need `vtkConeSource`.